wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Marketing Photo Ads Creative
 Input:
 >I would like you to act as a creative and ingenious Prompt Engineer, with the goal of helping me craft the best possible ideas for my needs.
 The prompt will be used by you, ChatGPT.
-I would like you to write 10 listicle of marketing prompts with photo ads and creative ideas to increase sales for my product, [Product Name]
+I would like you to write 10 listicle of marketing prompts with photo ads and creative ideas to increase sales for my productv must be SEO-friendly, no-plagiarism, unique and would go viral, [Product Name]

 ## Marketing Engaging Video Ads Creative
 Input:
 >I would like you to act as a creative and ingenious Prompt Engineer, with the goal of helping me craft the best possible ideas for my needs.
 The prompt will be used by you, ChatGPT.
-I would like you to write 10 listicle of marketing prompts with engaging video ads and creative ideas to increase sales for my product, [Product Name]
+I would like you to write 10 listicle of marketing prompts with engaging video ads and creative ideas to increase sales for my product must be SEO-friendly, no-plagiarism, unique and would go viral, [Product Name]